simondotm/nx-firebase/docs/nx-firebase-functions.md

 * Import paths using TS aliases to `@nx/js` libraries will be resolved as internal imports.
 * All external imports from `node_modules` will be added to the `package.json` as dependencies, since there is no good reason to bundle `node_modules` in node applications.

+### Using ES Modules output

-`esbuild` is also configured to always output bundled code as `esm` format modules:
+`esbuild` is also configured by default to always output bundled code as `esm` format modules:

 * This ensures tree-shaking is activated in the bundling process
 * Firebase functions with Node 16 or higher runtime all support ES modules